 Building a new website can be incredibly exciting.
 You get to design it, pick a logo, create content, engage with users, and more.
 However, not all aspects of launching a new site are as fun.
-You’ll also need to take care of details such as drafting terms and conditions agreements, privacy policies, cookie policies, and other similar documents.
+You’ll also need to handle details such as drafting terms and conditions agreements, privacy policies, cookie policies, and other documents.

-The goal of all these documents is to cover you and your website legally.
-By presenting clear terms and conditions, you can prevent situations where visitors misuse your site or its content.
+All these documents aim to protect you and your website legally.
+You can prevent visitors from misusing your site or its content by presenting clear terms and conditions.
 The more comprehensive this document is, the more protected you’ll be.

-In this article, we’ll go over several reasons why you need terms and conditions document for your website.
+In this article, we’ll review several reasons you need a terms and conditions document for your website.
 We’ll discuss specific concerns and what clauses to include in the document.
 Then, we’ll show you how to generate a terms and conditions page in WordPress.
 Let’s get to it!

 Why You Need a Terms and Conditions Agreement